 For more Oktoberfest information, please email: email@example.com

-A portion of the proceeds from Oktoberfest supports schools that have German culture and language programs.
+A portion of the proceeds from Oktoberfest goes to charities and public schools who show interest the the German culture and language.